system76/certification/laptops/laptop_testing_template.md

 - [ ] Perform 20 manual suspends-- keyboard/touchpad are functional on every resume.
 - [ ] System stays suspended for at least 15 minutes on battery power, then resumes as expected afterwards
 - [ ] Power on while unplugged & run stress command.
+- [ ] Power on while unplugged & build the Linux kernel.
 - [ ] Laptop charges to full as expected (drain it to ~25% before charging)

 ### Suspend notes and issues